Humane Leadership (MS)

 |Doctor of Education at Madonna University|

-Admission to the Master of Science in Humane Studies is determined on the basis of the following criteria:
+Admission to the Master of Science in Humane Leadership is determined on the basis of the following criteria:

-This certificate gives you a professional preparation to serve in leadership roles in a non-profit sector
+This certificate gives you a professional preparation to serve in leadership roles in a non-profit sector.
+It is a required part of the M.S. in Humane Leadership program.

 Ph.D., Oakland University